Meet Toti!

 My main focus for this new way of life is what I called DESS: Diet, Exercise, Stress and Sleep.
 All of these needed to be managed to get the glucose levels in a healthy range.

-I signed up for strength training and have been doing 3 sessions a week for three months now.
+I signed up for strength training and have been doing three sessions a week for three months now.
 I've added a bit of weight back, but changed the shape of my body considerably.
 I've got "guns" now and seriously broad shoulders.
 I can fit into all kinds of cool clothing!

 Also, having muscle is great for cheating.
 If I decide to sin on the carb side, all I have to do is activate the muscles in the body by going for a brisk walk.
 The muscles open up and gobble up all the sugar they can get.
 Problem solved!